dotnet/docs/docs/framework/network-programming/tls.md

 | [KB3154520](https://support.microsoft.com/kb/3154520) | Reliability Rollup HR-1605 -Support for TLS System Default Versions included in the .NET Framework 3.5 on Windows 8.1 and Windows Server 2012 R2 |
 | [KB3156421](https://support.microsoft.com/kb/3156421) | 1605 Hotfix rollup 3154521 for the .NET Framework 4.5.2 and 4.5.1 on Windows |

-### For WCF using .NET Framework 3.5 - 4.5.2 using TCP transport security with Certificate Credentials
+### For WCF using .NET Framework 3.5 - 4.5.2 using TCP transport security with certificate credentials

 These versions of the WCF framework are hardcoded to use values SSL 3.0 and TLS 1.0.
 These values cannot be changed.
 You must update and retarget to NET Framework 4.6 or later versions to use TLS 1.1 and 1.2.